 The recovery from the current crisis will augment this trend, provided that the international airline training and regulating community is able to facilitate a globally harmonised and standardised implementation.”_source

-Comes today, LH got more "MPL growth" than they bargained for, unwilling to process or complete its 800 MPL pilots conversion course from its training school (both ATO & TRTO) with no recovery in sight.
+Comes today, LH got more “MPL growth” than they bargained for, unwilling to process or complete its 800 MPL pilots conversion course from its training school (both ATO and what was formerly known as TRTO) with no recovery in sight.

 EASA to the rescue

 “the [MPL] licence [holder] shall be restricted to that specific operator until completion of the airline operator’s conversion course“

 they decided it was decided to assume HR mismanagement responsibility, rationalize recruitment policies and bear resulting financial burden to hastily help airlines stuck with pilots help unfortunate pilots stranded with airlines worldwide by amending regulation

 (blessed by ‘light’ EASA impact assessment rating).

 “(6) […] There are cases where, due to the fault of the operator, some MPL holders cannot complete that operator’s conversion course and are consequently not able to work neither for that operator nor for another operator.
 The restriction on exercising MPL privileges elsewhere puts those MPL holders at a disadvantage without it being justified by safety reasons.
 Pilots who change operator are required to complete the new operator’s conversion course despite the fact that they have taken a conversion course on the previous operator.
 Moreover, any operator’s conversion course must take full account of the level of experience of the pilots joining that operator.
 It is therefore necessary to remove that restriction.
 MPL requirements are thus also aligned with the ICAO standards”.

 MPLs were built on the link between pilots and operators, giving tacit guarantee to the former they would later join the latter.
 That “restriction” will be waived.
 Even though: